-Become a member of the Pride Band
+Become a Member of the Pride Band

 How do I join the Missouri State Pride Band?

-Brass & Woodwind members
+Brass and woodwind members

 Auditions for entry in the Pride Band can be scheduled by contacting Amy Perkins, Band Events Coordinator.
 Video auditions are accepted as well.
 Students should prepare something that displays both technical and lyrical playing.
 Pieces prepared for music contest or all-district/all-state audition material also work well.